fritsvt/Dell-Latitude-E5570-Hackintosh/README.md

 # Dell-Latitude-E5570-Hackintosh

-Run Mac OS Mojave on a Dell Latitude e5570
+Run Mac OS Catalina on a Dell Latitude e5570

 This guide and anything in the repo comes with no warranty.
 Use at your own risk!
 I am not responsible if you get fired because your hackingtosh is broken.